adrienTchounkeu/backend_assignment_fulfil/README.rst

 NB: *"requirements.txt is a file which contains all the project dependencies"*

-All the project dependencies installed, run the command
+After all the project dependencies are installed, run the command

 .. code:: sh